kivy/python-for-android/docs/source/android.rst

 Python API
 ==========

-The Python for android project includes a Python module called "android".
-It consists of multiple parts which are mostly there to facilitate the use of the Java API.
+The Python for Android project includes a Python module called ``android`` which consists of multiple parts that are mostly there to facilitate the use of the Java API.

 This module is not designed to be comprehensive.
 Most of the Java API is also accessible with PyJNIus, so if you can't find what you need here you can try using the Java API directly instead.

 Android (``android``)